 - Saturday afternoon: 1 RAU

 A student must earn a minimum of 10 RAUs before they will be permitted to enroll in RES 8001: Qualifying Research Seminar.
+A total of 15 RAUs must be earned to complete program requirements.
 Only students currently enrolled in coursework during the session in which the Immersion Weekend occurs may attend.